Nawan kalli

+Swat canal is main beauty of nawan kali.
+Hamzakot rest house on Main rustam road near 1122 rescue office and GGDC.

 Location

 Nawan Kalli is located south of Mardan, surrounded by two perennial nullahs called Kalpani and Balar; which former descends down from the heights of Malakand to the plains of this vast, fertile tract, while the latter flows downstream from the adjacent district of Swabi.
 Nawan Kali Mardan is next to Ghāgaraī and is located in North-West Frontier Province.

 Inhabitants

 Most of the residents in the region are landowners and farmers.
 The inhabitants of Nawan Kalli are primarily composed of Shiekhan, Rawanri, and Hakeeman Pashtun, tracing their origins to Central Asia and Afghanistan.
 A large portion of the residents from the village work in the Middle East and Europe, others are permanently settled here.